 - Cyrenians Good Food: delivers cooking classes in their specially equipped kitchen.

-- Get Shopping, Get Cooking is a Glasgow City Community Health Partnership delivers cooking sessions in some parts of Glasgow
+- Get Shopping, Get Cooking is a Glasgow City Community Health Partnership programme that delivers cooking sessions in some parts of Glasgow.

 - Healthy Valleys, Healthy Eating: offers a wide range of practical cooking sessions, using their own equipment, in community premises